Organizing your Content

 Screen UI component overwrite warning

-If you duplicate your 3D scene in AR mode and it also has components in Screen UI mode, it will also be duplicated along with all its properties.
+If you duplicate your 3D scene in AR mode and it also has components in Screen UI mode, the Screen UI design of this scene will also be duplicated, along with all of its Components and their properties.

 Considerations

-The default reset button for all Designer projects will still appear in Screen UI mode.
-At the moment it cannot be moved or adjusted.
-It is recommended you preview your project to confirm your other UI components are not overlapping with it.
+When viewing a World Tracking scene, the default Place and Reset buttons for all Designer projects will still appear in Screen UI mode and cannot be moved or adjusted.
+It is recommended that you preview your project to confirm your other UI components are not overlapping with it.

 Photo UI